9 developer secrets that could sink your business

 But on the worst of days, we’ve got our muskets ready for civil war.
 Too many of us demonize and denigrate the developers who make different choices.
 Managers need to tread lightly but it can be confusing.
 It’s hard to know whether a technique is truly “braindead” or merely different when the programmers toss out harsh criticism so casually.
 And when you don’t know whether the developer pushing back is on to something or is simply being stubborn about their work, it can be difficult to make the optimal decision for the business.

-We’re obsessed with the flavor of the month
+We’re obsessed with the flavour of the month

 Did you see the new open source project described on Slashdot?
 Did you see that article on InfoWorld?
 We absolutely need to pull down the code, compile it and integrate it with our stack.
 It’s going to make everything run so much faster.
 It will be sick.
 So much better than the slick new idea I wrote you about last month.
 That’s so yesterday.
 So last week.
 This is the real deal.